You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 What is a recitation assignment?

-Do read the instructions carefully before preparing your response and submitting.
-The assignment may ask the students to respond with a couple sentences.
+Recitation assignments may ask the students to respond with a couple sentences.
 It may ask the students to submit a single thesis statement to an essay prompt.
 It may ask the student to describe some process learned or to demonstrate it.
-This is to say, while a recitation is always asking for an audio/video submission, the instructions will vary.
+Recitations will always ask for a video submission, but the instructions and timing requirements will vary.

-Do use the microphone feature in the Schoology assignment to record and upload your recitations.
+Students will use the video recording feature in the Schoology assignment to record the recitation submissions.
 When you click into the assignment, instead of uploading a file from your computer, select the microphone image (pictured below left), then select the audio & video option (pictured below right).
 You will be prompted to begin recording right there in the assignment by using the start and stop recording options.
 When finished, either submit your recording, or record again until you’re satisfied.
 Submit once you’re happy with your recording.
 Unsubmitted recordings are not saved.

-Do check your Submission Activity Comments for audio feedback from your teacher.
-Once the recitation has been evaluated, you will see the rubric with areas for growth, but you may also have audio feedback from your teacher in the Submission Activity Comments to the right.
+Once the recitation has been evaluated, you will see the rubric with areas for growth.
 Don’t forget to look there for messages from your teacher.
 If your Schoology settings are set properly, you will be notified by email when your teacher has posted a comment for you there.

 Who reports the final semester grade for Asynchronous courses?